x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 ---
 localization_priority: Normal
-description: A mail-enabled security group can be used to distribute messages as well as to grant access permissions to resources in Active Directory.
+description: A mail-enabled security group can be used to distribute messages and to grant access permissions to resources in Active Directory.
 For more information, see Recipients. ms.topic: article
 author: msdmaguire
 ms.author: dmaguire